theKlanc/VitaMemorySwap/README.md

 4-Download and install MemorySwap.vpk

-5-Profit (If you execute MemorySwap and it switches to a card where MolecularShell isn't installed, just use https://henkaku.xyz/go/ and press R1 when the purple text appears, note that this will wipe your config.txt file on ur0:tai, remember to restore it)
+5-Profit (If you execute MemorySwap and it switches to a card where MolecularShell isn't installed, just use https://henkaku.xyz/go/ and press R1 when the purple text appears, note that this will wipe your config.txt file on ur0:tai, remember to restore it.
+Keep in mind that both memory cards are separate, so you'll also need to reinstall vitashell or whatev, but once you switch again you'll get your other games/homebrew back, don't panic)

 ## Credits: